-As learning experience designers move into the realm of social and informal learning, there’s a lot to be learned.
-This interview with Christopher Pappas, who has run many learning communities, offers insights into what it takes to be a community manager.
+As learning designers move into the realm of social and informal learning, there’s a lot to be learned.
+Christopher Pappas has managed many online learning communities.
+He offers insights into what it takes to be a community manager.

-COACH: How long have you been a community manager?
+COACH: How long have you been managing an online learning community?

 CHRIS: I’ve been an online community manager since 2007.
 I always wanted to connect, interact and share knowledge with professionals that had similar interests with me.
 For example, in 2007, I created the Moodlers group at Ning.
 The Moodlers community was an extremely popular online community for sharing best practices and “moodle knowledge.”